Why You Can’t Focus At Work (Even When You’re Trying)

 This post contains the guide I wrote for you so you don’t have to fight harder internally — it answers the real questions leaders ask, upfront, in their language.

-Why good leaders don’t carry everything Alone
+Why good leaders don’t carry everything alone

 Good leadership isn’t about carrying everything yourself.